M3rinm3ow/PLEASE-READ-BYI/README.md

 DNI EVER if u ship

-dottobina,kaeluc,dottoscara,dottohen and anything problematic...i perfer you people not interact...I won't bother you if u don't come and bother me :D
+dottobina,arlefuri,kaeluc,dottoscara,dottohen and anything problematic...i perfer you people not interact...I won't bother you if u don't come and bother me :D

 sorry for blabbing I'm just sick of having ships forced onto me heh